HarlanHeilman/JupyterNotebooks/README.md

 From here we can click to open any files you want I recomend starting with **curvefit1.ipynb** or **Fitting.ipynb**.
 Please reach out with any questions

+## Downloading Notebooks

+For information on downloading notebooks, this [website](https://mljar.com/blog/jupyter-notebook-pdf/) gives a good explaination.